Neurotech-HQ/pypesa/index.md

 Bussiness to Customer in Pypesa
 -------------------------------

+The B2C API Call is used as a standard business-to-customer funds disbursement.
+Funds from the business account’s wallet will be deducted and paid to the mobile money wallet of the customer.
+Use cases for the B2C includes:
+•	Salary payments
+•	Funds transfers from business
+•	Charity pay-out

-As the suggests, use *bussiness_to_customer()* to handle transaction from particular bussiness account to customers.
+Use *bussiness_to_customer()* method to handle transaction from particular bussiness account to customers.

 It's just samewise as how you would *customer_to_bussiness()* transaction, the only difference is the keys that needs to be specified while structuring a transaction_query.